reed9999/build-various-things/README.md

 Common commands: (see '--help-commands' for more)
 ```

-However `python3 ./setup.py build` was OK except for those so who knows?
+However `python3 ./setup.py build` was OK except for those (PUZZLE)

 Django gets some deprecation warnings.
+Can they reasonably be fixed.

-## Enhancements
+## Enhancements -- see also "Directions..." above.
 Can we just use an EC2 image with gcc?
 Try:

 amzn2-ami-kernel-5.10-hvm-2.0.20230320.0-x86_64-gp2